walidmabrouk/walidmabrouk/README.md

 - 🎓 **Master's Degree in IoT Service Development** (Ranked 1st)
 - 🖥️ Background in **Network Security** and **Information Technology**
-- 💼 Open to internship or Master’s thesis opportunities starting **February 2025**
+- 💼 Open to internship or Master’s thesis or internship opportunities starting **February 2025**
 - 💡 Focused on developing impactful solutions through IoT and systems integration

 ## 🛠️ Skills & Technologies